United States’ Path to Repeat as Women’s World Cup Champions Faces European BlockadeCommercial Content | 21+ | T&Cs Apply

 The hope is Martens’ brace has revived her striker partnership with Vivianne Miedema, who had two goals in group play.
 Getting this far, though, shows an emerging Dutch side who could be starting a golden generation as they are following up their 2017 European Championship title.

-Germany (-140) vs. Sweden (+420) (Draw +250) – The No. 2 team in the world, Germany are the heaviest favourites of the four to advance to the semifinals and have looked every bit the part in France.
+Germany (-140) vs. Sweden (+420) (Draw +250) – The No. 2 team in the world, Germany are the heaviest favorites of the four to advance to the semifinals and have looked every bit the part in France.
 Die Nationalelf are the only team remaining yet to concede a goal at this World Cup and had little trouble rolling past Nigeria in the round of 16 with a 3-0 victory.

 The long break for Germany (+470) between matches – the two-time champions played the first knockout match of the World Cup – could be a huge benefit for star playmaker Dzsenifer Marozsan, who has missed the last three matches due to a broken toe suffered in the group opener versus China.